andres20980/kasten-docs/docs/install.md

     ( Installing Veeam Kasten on VMware vSphere ) those parameters will be ignored in favor of the credentials contained in the Infrastructure profile.

-s:::info Note
+It is recommended that a dedicated user account be created for Veeam

-It is recommended that a dedicated user account be created for Veeam Kasten.
+    Kasten.
 To authorize the account, create a role with the following privileges (for 7.0.x and 8.0.x):

 - Datastore Privileges( 7.0 / 8.0 ) Allocate space Browse datastore Low level file operations
 - Global Privileges ( 7.0 / 8.0 ) Disable methods Enable methods Licenses